The Value of Information in Retrospect: Evaluating Influence Using The Expected Value of Information

-Using only the retrospective value of sample information, we can identify the points that have had the most influence on the decision under consideration, but the scale of this measure is not always clear.
-In particular, we cannot say if the influence of a portion of the data is larger than expected or if it is simply due to the amount of information that the data source brings.
-The prospective expected value of sample information, however, tells us how much influence we should expect a portion of the data to have on the decision.
-A natural comparison between the observed influence and the expected influence of a portion of data is the expected value of information ratio,
+Using only $\RVSI$, we can identify the points that have had the most influence on the decision under consideration, but the scale of this measure is not always clear.
+In particular, we cannot say if the influence of a portion of the data is larger than expected or if it is due to the amount of information that the data source brings.
+However, $\PVSI$ tells us how much influence we should expect a portion of the data to have on the decision.
+The law of total expectation relates the retrospective $\VSI$ to the prospective $\VSI$ as follows: